Mystery Road (album)

-Mystery Road is the third studio album by the Hard Rock/Southern Rock band Drivin' N' Cryin', released on March 28, 1989, by Island Records.
-The Washington Post said the album "remains a classic of the genre".
+Mystery Road is the third studio album by hard/Southern rock band Drivin' N' Cryin', released on March 28, 1989, by Island Records.
+The Washington Post said the album "remains a classic of the genre."

 Overview

 Originally, R.E.M. guitarist Peter Buck, a friend of the band, was going to produce the album, and they recorded demos together.
-However, Island Records refused and chose Scott McPherson to be the producer.
+However, Island Records refused and chose Scott McPherson to produce.

-Mystery Road "is like a map of late-'80s college radio, wandering from folky protest songs to crunch-heavy hard rock to warm, pseudo-country rock, with a little punk thrown in for good measure.".
+Mystery Road "is like a map of late-'80s college radio, wandering from folky protest songs to crunch-heavy hard rock to warm, pseudo-country rock, with a little punk thrown in for good measure".

 "Straight to Hell" is the band's most well-known song.
 Singer/guitarist Kevn Kinney said of the song: